 - □ Time to kick it up a notch We have to constantly reinvent and improve our marketing approach.
 We have to get past the natural inclination to work in the business as opposed to on the business.
-As Michael Gerber says, "Doing it, doing it, doing it," Working on the business means you do things strategically to kick up your sales and marketing efforts.
-Now is not the time to cut back on marketing!
-Let the competition do that.
-That means you must calendar for that time and budget for the expense...or it won't happen! - ❑ We're all information marketers Whether you sell a product or service, part of what you're really selling today is your information that relates to that product or service.
-Everything else is perceived as generic.
-Houses are generic, cars are generic, lawyers are generic, insurance brokers are generic, medical service are generic, even retail outlets are generic.
+As Michael Gerber says, "Doing it, doing it, doing it."
+Working on the business means you do things strategically to kick up your sales and marketing efforts.
+That means you must calendar for that time and budget for the expense...or it won't happen! - We're all information marketers Whether you sell a product or service, part of what you're also selling is information that relates to that product or service.
 What people are looking for is unique, helpful information, which means we're all information marketers. - Education is key A great way to distinguish yourself and build trust with a prospect is through education.
 Whether you're doing so through social media outlets, blogging, public speaking, or post-purchase support, the greatest form of marketing leverage comes with having educated prospects, customers, and clients.
-Focus on the experience they will derive from this information to help make it stick. - Stay in touch... high touch When folks are running 75 miles an hour and flooded with thousands of marketing messages, chances of them thinking about you are slim to none.
+Focus on the results they will derive from this education to help make it stick. - Stay in touch... high touch When folks are running 75 miles an hour and flooded with thousands of marketing messages, chances of them thinking about you are slim to none.
 This means we have to stay in touch with our prospects and clients on a regular basis.
-Many of us start off with newsletters or e-zines and the like.
-I had an online newsletter but I also realize it makes sense for me to mail the newsletter and CD of our monthly webinars to my members because that's more of a high touch approach than simply sending an e-mail.
-How many people that you subscribe to are going to the extra step of doing that with you?
-When everybody else is going completely high-tech, ask yourself how you can be different by going high touch.
+Many of us start off with blog posts, email messages, and the like.
+I also value the "high-touch" of mailing books, articles, samples, cards, etc. How many people that you subscribe to are going to the extra step of doing that with you?
+When everybody else is going completely high-tech, ask yourself how you can be different by going high-touch.